Simple collaborative art activities for kids using repeatable pattern prompts

 Discover More: Painting Around is Fun!

-If you’re a mural artist who enjoys working collaboratively, I’d love to include your perspective here too.
-Feel free to get in touch and share what you enjoy most about creating murals with groups — you can respond to the same question: What do you most enjoy about creating collaborative art with students or community participants?
+If you’re a mural artist who enjoys working collaboratively in some way you’d like to share, I’d love to include your perspective here too.
+Feel free to get in touch and share what you enjoy most about creating murals with groups by responding to the same question: What do you most enjoy about creating collaborative art with students or community participants?
+Contact Page

 Why does collaborative art matter in schools?